mjang/docker-1/openidm-postgres/README.txt

-DIRECTIONS FROM OpenIDM distro.
-These are not used in this Docker build.
+DIRECTIONS included FROM OpenIDM distro.
+These are NOT used in this Docker build - but is here for reference:

 To initialize your PostgreSQL 9.3 (or greater) OpenIDM repository, follow these steps: